antick/mojo/backend/mods/auto-pause-game/README.md

 ## Introduction

-This mod auto-pauses the game when:
+This mod fires auto-pauses game with custom events when one of these happens:

 1. Your councillor's integration task completes
 2. Your realm priest completes a conversion task
+3. Your marshal restores control
+4. Your steward converts culture
-3. Your armies completes a raid
+5. Your armies completes a raid
-4. Major alert appears
+6. Major alert appears
-5. Battle is complete
+7. Battle is complete
-6. Siege is complete
+8. Siege is complete

 ## Installation